sbingler/schemeful-same-site/README.md

 ## Proposal
 Modify SameSite’s implementation in the user agent to consider origins with different schemes as cross-site.
 Thus https://site.example and http://site.example would now be considered cross-site.

-Part of this effort will be to update [Incrementally Better Cookies](https://tools.ietf.org/html/draft-west-cookie-incrementalism-00) to match the intended behavior.
+[Incrementally Better Cookies](https://tools.ietf.org/html/draft-west-cookie-incrementalism-01) has been updated to reflect this proposal.

 ## Goal
 To protect users from CSRF attacks on secure origins which are carried out by insecure origins with the same domain.